Debasement of Currency

 What does that mean?

-We can interpret that as during the specie gold standard, close to the 'right' amount of money was created for the economy to function, whereas subsequent periods show rapid and persistent debasement.
+We can interpret this as meaning that during the specie gold standard, close to the 'right' amount of money was created for the economy to function, whereas subsequent periods show rapid and persistent debasement.

-Without judgement, we ought to have an overdue discussion about money creation and its impact on the economy and society.
+Without judgment, we ought to have an overdue discussion about the creation of money and its impact on the economy and society.
 In the meantime, we can explore the insights this index provides.

 How is the Debasement Index Useful?